3Qax/SwiftyOLED/README.md

 ### Brightness

-There is even a option to change the brightness by calling
+There is even an option to change the brightness by calling
 ```swift
     public func set(brightness: Brightness)
 ```